A voice reminder for dementia

 RemindMeVoice is designed for routine support, reassurance, and daily orientation.
 It is not a medical device, an emergency system, or a replacement for care.

-Try the caregiver app — free
+Try a custom voice — free

 See if it fits before committing to anything.